surajvijh/data-eng-coding-challenge/README.md

 ## Data Format

-In `worker_activity.csv` (available in this repository), you will find data structured as below (here ordered by Worker for convenience):
+In `worker_activity.csv` (please use the file provided in this repository), you will find data structured as below (here ordered by Worker for convenience):

 ```
 Worker, Employer, Role, Date